matteoferla/Dengue-NS2B-NS3-closed-state-design/README.md

 Note: pLDDT filtering at the RFdiffusion is a personal choice as there is a weak correlation (personal results: ask if interested) between RFdiffusion pLDDT and final Rosetta score.
-Likewise proteinMPNN global_score, but better to stack the deck in your favour.
+Likewise, proteinMPNN global_score, but better to stack the deck in your favour.

 ### Symmetry series